flowerinthenight/rmq/examples/README.md

 $ dep ensure -v
 ```

-Then follow the following command sequences:
+Then follow the following commands:

 ```bash
 # you have to set the following environment variables with your own values